 Hungary’s new residence permit is attracting many remote workers to Budapest and surrounding cities.
 You can currently apply for one year, but it can be extended for one additional year as long as you continue to meet the criteria.

-You will need to be a third-party national, so not from an EU country, and hold a valid work contract from countries outside Hungary.
-You will also need to be earning a minimum amount of €2,000 (Euros) per month and will need to prove you have met this amount for at least six months prior to applying.
+You must be a third-party national, so not from an EU country, and hold a valid work contract from a country outside Hungary.
+You must also earn a minimum of €2,000 (Euros) per month and prove you have met this amount for at least six months prior to applying.

 You can apply at your local consulate with proof of income and the items below.